nnist/backuptool/README.md

       critical, important and non-essential files.
     - `python create-backup.py -c --symmetric` creates a backup file using symmetric encryption.
 You will be asked to choose a password.

+5. The backup is now complete.

+    You can decrypt the resulting file using `gpg --output <filename>.tar.gz --decrypt <archive_name>.tar.gz.gpg`.
+Optionally append `& progress -mp $!` to that command to show progress.